spooyaei/NGS-eval/README.md

 NGS-eval
 ========

-This toolkit provides scripts for transcriptome statistics, RMBT( number of reads being mapped back to transcripts), and Completeness Metric  Measurement
+This toolkit provides scripts for transcriptome statistics, RMBT( number of reads being mapped back to transcripts).

 Included files: